matrix-org/sliding-sync/README.md

 ```

 Wait for the first initial v2 sync to be processed (this can take minutes!) and then v3 APIs will be responsive.

+Note that some clients might require that your home server advertises support for sliding-sync in the `.well-known/matrix/client` endpoint; details are in [the work-in-progress specification document](https://github.com/matrix-org/matrix-spec-proposals/blob/kegan/sync-v3/proposals/3575-sync.md#unstable-prefix).

 ### Prometheus